freyacodes/ukulele/README.md

 The bot is self-contained and only requires Java 25 to run.
 This bot uses some of the underlying technology behind Lavalink without actually requiring you to host Lavalink.

+> [!WARNING]
+> This bot was newly revived on May 31st 2026 after being outdated for a couple of years.
+> Testing has been minimal and part of it might be broken.

 ## Features
 - Basic player commands (::play, ::list, ::skip, ::shuffle)
 - Volume command